djinncat/cooker_appliance_project/README.md

 # cooker_appliance_project
 Hi!
 This code was written as part of an assignment for a hypothetical cooker appliance.
 Written and tested using MPLABX and simulated using PICSimLab for proof of function.
+The workspace files are for importing to PICSimLab so running the code will not give errors.
 The appliance entailed several automated cooking programs and was designed to interface with various components such as weight, temperature and humidity sensors.
 Below is the full documentation submitted to the university for grading (just a semi formatted copy paste job here.
 Referenced images are not included).